 University Recognition and Credits

-AP courses are important acceptance criteria for selective universities in North America who are looking for able, motivated students.
-By taking an AP course, students demonstrate to university admissions officers that they have developed the advance study skills that are required in higher education.
+AP courses are important acceptance criteria for selective universities in North America that are looking for able, motivated students.
+By taking an AP course, students demonstrate to university admissions officers that they have developed the advanced study skills required in higher education.

 The AP is increasingly recognised as a university entrance qualification in Europe and throughout the rest of the world.
 Students who have earned the Advanced Placement International Diploma or achieved successful results on at least three AP exams, fulfil university qualification requirements for numerous selective universities in Australia, Canada, France, Germany, Sweden, and the United Kingdom.

-The AP Examinations, developed each year by professional educational committees appointed by the College Board, are administered in May at ISWA.
+The AP examinations, developed each year by professional educational committees appointed by the College Board, are administered at ISWA in May.

-AP Examinations are designed to accurately test the material students have covered in their AP course.
-They are graded by experienced AP teachers and college professors on a scale of 1 (no recommendation) to 5 (extremely well qualified) and are a weighted combination of the student's score on the multiple-choice section and the free response or essay section.
+AP examinations are designed to accurately test the material students have covered in AP courses.
+They are graded by experienced AP teachers and college professors on a scale of 1 (no recommendation) to 5 (extremely well-qualified) and are a weighted combination of the student's score on the multiple-choice section and the free response or essay section.
 The results of the examinations are sent by the College Board to candidates, ISWA, and any colleges or universities the student specifies.

 Advanced Placement Scholar Awards